CW1224/Test-your-knowledge/README.md

 - Select pages on the left menu bar.
 - Click on the main branch and save it.
 - This will generate a live link in which your website can be found.
-- The link to my website can be found [here].
+- The link to my website can be found [here](https://cw1224.github.io/Test-your-knowledge/).

 # 7. Project Completion